-The GED 2017 Awards are a key learning and sharing platform for professionals and academics who are already involved in new approaches to Global Equality and Diversity understanding and are leading the way to embrace transparency and demonstrate impact.
+The GED 2017 Awards are a key learning and sharing platform for professionals and academics who are already adopting new approaches to global equality and diversity understanding and are leading the way to embrace transparency and demonstrate impact within their workplaces.

 Invitations are now open for submissions illuminating the most innovative research, publishing and impact approaches within organisations.

 GED Research (Business) Award